What is the UCDC Program?

 What resources are available to me on campus to help with my application?

 The Career Center will look over your resume and personal statement before you submit your application.
-The UCDC Campus Coordinator can assist you with questions.
+The UCDC Campus Coordinator can assist you with questions, schedule a meeting.